This vegetarian Baked Goat Cheese Pasta is simple, delicious, and makes a great weeknight comfort food dinner!

 Chilli Flakes, Italian Seasoning, Dried Oregano, Salt - Flavor enhancers and spices.

-Crushed Tomatoes - You can also use finely chopped tomatoes.
+Crushed Tomatoes - For this recipe, I used canned crushed tomatoes You can also use finely chopped fresh tomatoes.

 Tomato Paste - This will help make the sauce slightly more concentrated.
 If this is not available, use tomato puree, or ketchup.
 You'll also need some water to prevent the sauce from drying out.

-Goat Cheese - Use high-quality, plain goat cheese.
-Since goat cheese is slightly strong, feel free to use less as desired.
+Goat's Cheese - Use high-quality, plain goat cheese.
+Depending on the type of goat cheese, the taste may vary from mild to strong, so feel free to adjust the amount as desired.

 Fresh Basil or Parsley - Sprinkle a bit of fresh basil or parsley before serving for a fresh kick!